 Today, I’m having a conversation with American artist Christopher Mudgett, talking about his work, the meaning of black/white, cubism, the art market, future projects and more.

-Christopher Mudgett is a young, LA-based artist, known for his bold yet simplistic monochromatic artworks, including oil paintings, drawings and sculptures.
+Christopher Mudgett is a young, LA-based artist, known for his bold and dynamic monochromatic artworks, including oil paintings, drawings and sculptures.
 Since 2012, Mudgett has exhibited in numerous art galleries and art fairs across the US.
 Most recently his work has been shown at LA Art Show and Art Basel Miami.

 Dear Christopher, you are artistically active since 2011.
 How did you get into the art world and where did you first encounter art?
 Was there a specific moment that motivated you to start painting?

 I’ve always had artistic inclinations (I was making drawings since early childhood) however, it wasn’t until 2011 that I began my career as a visual artist.
 After 15 years in the music industry, and suffering a life changing event (my mother passed suddenly), I needed a more direct mode of expression, and for me it was through painting.
 I remember as though it was yesterday when I made the leap from music to painting.
 I was in NYC with a friend and I came across some art that was very simple in nature yet very effective in it’s ability to communicate it’s intent.
 That was when I realized that I could use painting as a means to express what I was feeling inside.
 This excited me greatly.
 So much so that, when I returned to Los Angeles a week later, I began painting everyday and I have continued with this passion all these years later, never looking back.